-Those who made oral submissions at a public meeting, or made written submissions to Council prior to Council's decision, can appeal decisions regarding Official Plan Amendments or Zoning By-law Amendments to the Ontario Land Tribunal (OLT) within 20 days of the formal notice of decision.
-The decision of the OLT is final.
-Third parties are not permitted to appeal decisions made on Site Development Applications.
-Appeal rights regarding decisions made on Plans of Subdivision and Condominiums are limited to specific parties and a limited group of third parties, which do not include local residents.
+Those who spoke on the public record and those who made written submissions to Council can appeal Council's decision regarding Official Plan amendments or Zoning By-law amendments to the Ontario Land Tribunal (OLT) within 20 days of receiving the formal notice of decision.
+Third parties are not permitted to appeal decisions made on site development applications.
+Only certain third parties, such as public bodies and utility companies, are permitted to appeal decisions made on plans of subdivision and condominiums in limited circumstances; however, this does not apply to residents.